Diddy Throws DJ Khaled a Star-Studded 42nd Birthday Party—And It Was Major Key

 Major key!

-Last night, the who's-who of cool turned out in Beverly Hills to celebrate DJ Khaled’s 42nd birthday.
+Last night, the who's who of cool turned out in Beverly Hills last night to celebrate DJ Khaled’s 42nd birthday.

 The intimate bash, which was held at a private Beverly Hills estate, was hosted by Sean "Diddy" Combsand the rest of cast of Fox's The Four, the competition show that both Diddy and Khaled will be appearing on in 2018.